June 27, 2008

 Step 4: Click on the service tab on the website properties window, check mark the boxes for compression application files and compress static files under HTTP Compression and click ok

-Step 6: Click on the Add button on the New Web Service Extension properties window, you will get a add file pop up window, click browse button on the add file popup, A open window dialog box will appear, navigate to “C:\WINDOWS\system32\inetsrv”, click on the file gzip.dll on the open window and click open, click ok, check mark the box “Set extension status to allowed” and click ok.
+Step 5: Right click on the Web service Extension node on the right pane of the IIS Manager, click on add button, you will get a pop up window for new web service extension, in the extension name textbox type name has HTTP Compression as shown below Step 6: Click on the Add button on the New Web Service Extension properties window, you will get a add file pop up window, click browse button on the add file popup, A open window dialog box will appear, navigate to “C:\WINDOWS\system32\inetsrv”, click on the file gzip.dll on the open window and click open, click ok, check mark the box “Set extension status to allowed” and click ok.

 Step 7: Configure Metabase.xml, Open up Windows Explorer and go to C:\Windows\System32\inetsrv.
 Find MetaBase.xml and make a copy (you can just highlight it and do a Ctrl-C, then a Ctrl-P to make a copy of MetaBase.xml).
 Now open up MetaBase.xml in a text editor.
-Find the section.
-Be careful, there are two sections here: one for deflate and one for gzip.
-We want gzip so the Location attribute of the element will have the following value:
+Find the

 Location ="/LM/W3SVC/Filters/Compression/gzip"